Make Chocolate Chip Shape Cookies

 - Form a ball with the dough and refrigerate for 20 minutes.

 - Spread flour on a flat surface.
 Roll out the dough with a rolling pin until it forms a 9–12 inch circle.

 - Have your child cut out shapes with cookie cutters.
 If you don’t have cookie cutters, have a parent use a knife to cut out the shapes.
 For a perfect circle, use the rim of a glass.

-- Lay a large piece of parchment, clean paper, or aluminum foil on the table.
-Mix up the cookies, so the shapes that match aren't beside each other.
+- Lay a large piece of parchment, clean paper, or aluminum foil on a flat surface.
+Mix up the cookies, so the shapes that match aren't right next to each other.

 - Ask your child to sort the cookies with the same shape into piles.
-Sorting is one of the major math concepts of preschool and while this may seem easy, learning to put similar objects into sets is a key preschool concept, and one your child is likely working on in the classroom.
+Sorting is one of the major math concepts of preschool.
+While it may seem easy, learning to put similar objects into sets is a key preschool concept, and one your child is likely working on in the classroom.

 Now that she's put her cookies into sets, talk about the results.
 Was she able to sort all the shapes correctly, or did a difference in size, color, or other elements trick her?
 Talk to your preschooler about what makes the shapes the same, and what makes them different: for example, squares have four sides of the same length, whether they're big squares or small ones.

 Use the cookies to make patterns-- circle square circle square (an AB pattern) or circle circle square square (an AABB pattern).
 Then be sure to reward your budding mathematician with a sweet treat!